boxwise/boxtribute/docs/adr/adr_backend_etl_and_hosting_for_StatViz.md

 While we are committed to implementing visualizations, several questions related to data extraction, transformation, loading (ETL), hosting, and caching need to be addressed:

-- **Hosting**: How do we host the public backend for the Statviz project so that it does not interefere with the performance of the Boxtribute app?
+- **Hosting**: How do we host the public backend for the Statviz project so that it does not interfere with the performance of the Boxtribute app?

 - **Data Structure and Transformation**: Our existing data structure's compatibility needs assessment.
 Can we efficiently extract the necessary data for all the proposed visualizations using the present structure?
 Or is there a need to modify or extend our data schema, as suggested [here](https://github.com/boxwise/boxtribute/blob/master/docs/adr/adr_database-history.md)?
 If we need an additional data structure when is this data written.
 What transformations are needed?